deepin-community/haskell-hslua/README.md

 pushing the function onto the stack, followed by the function arguments in the order they should be passed to the function.
-The API function `call` then invokes the function with given numbers of arguments, pops the function and parameters of the stack, and pushes the results.
+The API function `call` then invokes the function with given numbers of arguments, pops the function and parameters off the stack, and pushes the results.

     ,----------.
     |  arg 3   |